Tutorial: Dynamic Host Configuration Protocol (DHCP)

 9 | 0x0200 | Client HW address, domain or host name list truncated... increase DHCPNMMAX

 This pcap populates more columns than the previous one.
-Now you see the decoded option names and the HW addresses, including ip-mac pairs including counts.
+Now you see the decoded option names and the HW addresses, including IP-MAC pairs and counts.

 %dir flowInd flowStat timeFirst timeLast duration numHdrDesc numHdrs hdrDesc srcMac dstMac ethType ethVlanID srcIP srcIPCC srcIPOrg srcPort dstIP dstIPCC dstIPOrg dstPort l4Proto dhcpStat dhcpMTypeNms dhcpHWType dhcpCHWAdd_HWCnt dhcpNetmask dhcpGWIP dhcpDnsIP dhcpHopCnt dhcpSrvName dhcpBootFile dhcpOptCnt dhcpOptNms dhcpHosts_HCnt dhcpDomains_DCnt dhcpMaxSecEl dhcpLeaseT dhcpRenewT dhcpRebindT dhcpReqIP dhcpCliIP dhcpYourIP dhcpNextServer dhcpRelay dhcpSrvId dhcpMsg dhcpLFlow dhcpSrcMac dhcpDstMac